Global Human Resources (Certificate)

-The Graduate Certificate in Certificate of Advanced Study in Global Human Resources requires completion of 24 credit hours (6 courses).Concentration Courses - 16 qtr. hrs (Choose 4)
+The graduate Certificate of Advanced Study in Global Human Resources requires completion of 24 credit hours (6 courses).Concentration Courses - 16 qtr. hrs (Choose 4)

 Professional Concentration courses allow students to focus on a specific professional area within the larger industry sector in which they are working or wish to work, and master the skills needed to excel in that area.

 Further Study - 8 qtr. hrs (Choose 2)

 Further Studies Options allow students to customize their degrees to match their career needs by either choosing in-depth study in their concentration by selecting three of the following courses, or exploring other options by using our Degree Builder tool.